 For example: Michael is very judgemental of both himself and his co-workers.
 He has been spoken to by his manager’s for yelling at customers who he perceives as “stupid”.

-Have a reflect and see if any of these schemas resonate with you.
-If you decide to engage in Schema Therapy, often your therapist will ask you to complete some questionnaires alongside a clinical assessment to help you both understand which schemas may be most relevant to you, so that you can develop a treatment plan to tackle these patterns.
-Don’t hesitate to contact our friendly reception team to book an initial consultation with one of our Melbourne Psychologists who will work with you to understand your needs and develop a tailored treatment plan.
+Reflect and see if any of these schemas apply to you.
+If you decide to do Schema Therapy, your therapist will ask you to fill out some questionnaires along with a clinical assessment to help you both figure out which schemas might be most relevant to you so you can work on a treatment plan for those patterns.
+Contact our friendly reception team to book an initial appointment with one of our Melbourne Psychologists to discuss your needs and develop a plan.

 Dr. Sarah Valentine